hermeznetwork/docs/docs/introduction/glossary.md

 The Hermez network community intends to follow a strategy of “Governance minimization”.
 This model is intended to be a initially a bootstrap governance mechanism to adjust and manage some network parameters mainly for security and stability purposes until the network reaches enough a degree of maturity to become fully decentralized; at that stage the initial bootstrap Governance model will no longer be necessary and will eventually disappear.

 The network will start with a governance based on a Community Council formed by some distributed and known Ethereum community members.
 This council will delegate some specific network parameters adjustments into a reduced Bootstrap Council, which is non custodial,  in order to be more operationally effective in the initial phase.

-In case that the protocol or the network needs for further and continued specific parameters governance after the initial bootstrap period (est. 1-2 years), a HermezDAO based on Aragon will be deployed and the weight of the voting will be based on HEZ staking calculated from snapshots.

 Some decisions that the initial Community Council will be able to make will be: